joonochakma/weather-prediction-stack/README.md

-# Weather Application
+# DCA Weather Website

-This repository contains a weather application with a Machine Learning backend and a React frontend.
+This repository contains a weather website with a Machine Learning backend and a React frontend.
 Follow these instructions to set up and run the application.

-## Prerequisites

-- Python 3.x
-- Node.js and npm
-- Git

 ## Repository Structure